Remgr12/waybar-wireguard-toggle/README.md

 ---

-1. Place the module files under your Waybar config, e.g. "left", "modules-middle", or "modules-right" depending on where you want it to appear.
+1. Place the module files under your Waybar config, e.g. "modules-left", "modules-middle", or "modules-right" depending on where you want it to appear.